NStefan002/nvim_config/README.md

+## NOTE
+You're reading my old packer configuration.
+This was my first Neovim configuration, so I made a separate branch so I could use it whenever I wanted.
+As a bonus, I can see how much my configuration has advanced since the first usable version.

 # My Neovim Configuration
 This is my personal configuration for [Neovim](https://neovim.io/), a modern version of the Vim text editor that provides improved performance and a maximized extensibility.